Desmond and the Channel 9-Pins

-Desmond and the Channel 9-Pins was an Australian television series which aired from 1957 to 1962 on Sydney station TCN-9.
+Desmond and the Channel 9-Pins is an Australian television series which aired from 1957 to 1962 on Sydney station TCN-9.
 Compered by Desmond Tester, it was a children's series.
 In 1961, Tester retired from appearing on-screen on the series, but continued to write, producer and direct the show.
 His hosting job was taken over by Cherrie Butlin.

 The series replaced Fun Farm on TCN-9's schedule.